Oblong/greenhouse-samples/README.md

 **empty-proj**

   - The empty sample provides a handy place to paste in code from samples on the [Greenhouse API reference](http://greenhouse.oblong.com/reference.html)

+**hantenna**

+  - handling Kinect input
+  - learning the set of gestures that the hantenna pipeline supports

+**leap**

+  - handling Leap Motion input

 **heartbeats3D**

   - using a Thing as a container for other objects